How To Build an Online Store in 2025: 8 Easy Steps

 For convenience, Shopify Shipping includes USPS, UPS, DHL Express, and FedEx by Shippo.
 You can also access shipping label discounts and see real-time rates.

-Remember to give buyers as much choice as possible.
-You want to make sure they can choose a suitable courier for their delivery needs.
+To anticipate your buyers’ delivery needs, remember to give them as much choice at checkout as possible.
 For instance, a visitor may want to pay extra for express shipping so their parcel arrives within 1-2 days instead of 5-10 days.

 What Shipping Options Should I Offer My Customers?